occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 you can refactor the code above into this:

 {% include macros/command/composition-example-partial.md %}
-<div class="comment">If you're using an commands that takes and returns a "java.util.List" instead of a Stream, you can instead statically import "partial"
+<div class="comment">If you're using commands that takes and returns a "java.util.List" instead of a Stream, you can instead statically import "partial"
 from "org.occurrent.application.composition.command.partial.PartialListCommandApplication".</div>

 ### Command Conversion